Jared284/security-portfolio/simulations/01-ssh-bruteforce-detection/01-architecture/README.md

 ## Attack Simulation Source

-All attack simulation was generated from the Windows host using PowerShell and the native SSH client.
+All SSH activity was generated from the Windows host using PowerShell and the native SSH client.

 Example simulated activity: